mmit-consulting/all-jack-v4/scp-task/pr.md

 No impact on other OUs or accounts unless explicitly added.

 This prepares the foundation for controlled deployment across the the accounts.

+# Possible improve: add mapping id and name , then use the name